brown-band/website/pages/scripts/2021-2022/fall/harvard.md

 Ladies and gentlemen, friends and alumni, presenting an organization that denies any involvement in the recent spate of bicycle punching incidents, it’s the Brown University “U-Lock, U-Duck, U-Cover” BANNNDDDDDDDDDDD!

 Don’t worry, Harvard!
 The Brown Band has heard about your recent slew of Bicycle Punching Incidents (trademark pending) and we’re donning our investigation skinsuits as we speak!
-We're shifting our ten-speed coffee machine into the most middling intensity gear possible—get ready for some moderately engaged evidence pedalling, and look for your story near the bottom of the 24-hour news cycle.\
+We’re shifting our ten-speed coffee machine into the most middling intensity gear possible—get ready for some moderately engaged evidence pedalling, and look for your story near the bottom of the 24-hour news cycle.\
 Strap on some protection in the form of a bike helmet (you gotta fight tire with tire) and watch now as the band mounts our communal bike, puts on our boxing gloves, and plays Everytime We Punch—yeah, it’s a little on the nose, but, so were the punches.

 :sd[Band forms X and plays Everytime We Touch.]